 Pre-Execution Credit Checks

 Pre-execution credit checks will be performed for: (i) Required Transactions, (ii) Permitted Transactions that are intended to be cleared and (iii) Permitted Transactions executed on the Order Book.
-Pre-execution credit checks are not currently required for NDF contracts.
+Pre-execution credit checks are not currently required for Non-Deliverable Forward (“NDF”) contracts.
 If/when the clearing mandate for NDF contracts becomes finalized, credit checks will be conducted for block trades in the same manor as all other transactions.
 The SEF will only offer block trading via the RFQ system.

 Clearing Members have the ability to set credit limits for the cleared Swaps that their clients enter into on the Trading System.
 If a credit check fails, a trade is not permitted.